 There are several meridians involved in menstrual cycle health and regularity.
 Stay tuned for a more detailed post on the Chinese medicine theory on the menstrual cycle as it compares to the Western view on the menstrual cycle.

 In Western medicine terminology, dysmenorrhea is typically caused by increased release of prostaglandins and can also be a result of conditions such as PCOS, endometriosis, or fibroids.
-The uterine lining releases prostaglandins in response to the triggering of your period.
+The uterine lining produces prostaglandins in response which further aggravate your period pain. .
 If these levels are too high, there can be increased pain, discomfort and cramping.
 In conditions such as endometriosis, the lining of the uterus that is growing outside the uterine walls, responds to hormones and can cause adhesions to other tissues which can create pain.

 ACUPRESSURE

-Here are 2 of my favorite points to use at home for painful periods.
+Here are my 2 workable remedies that you can use at home to treat painful periods.

 NUTRITION

 Foods that are high in omomega-3atty acids such as nuts, seeds, eggs, and salmon can help reduce prostaglandin levels.
-Also, reducing foods that trigger inflammation can help reduce pain during your period so try avoiding processed foods, dairy, gluten, and sugar.
+Also, avoid processed foods such as dairy, gluten, and sugar which trigger inflammation thus cutting these foods from your diet will reduce the pain during period.

 SUPPLEMENTATION